Ashok0/EnderalVREssentials-Nightly/README.md

 [**Shadow of Transcience Mount Fix Replacer v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/382?tab=files): Replaces the model of Shadow of Transciense if the Mount Fix is used.

+[**Kolapon's Undead Creatures Replacer v1.2u**](https://www.nexusmods.com/enderalspecialedition/mods/64?tab=files): Changes the appearance of some of the creatures so they are unique to Enderal.

+[**XP32 Maximum Skeleton Special Extended - XPMSSE v4.8**](https://www.nexusmods.com/skyrimspecialedition/mods/1988?tab=files): XP32 Maximum Skeleton Special Extended is the update of XP32 Maximum Skeleton Extended for Skyrim Special Edition.

+[**Replace spiders with wolfs and bears v1.0.1**](https://www.nexusmods.com/enderalspecialedition/mods/31?tab=files): Replaces spiders with wolves and bears.

+[**Arachnophobia - No Spiders and Beetles v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/359?tab=files): This mod replaces Spiders with Wolves and Beetles with Bears.

 [**Armored Flesh v2.0**]: A small mod, offering improved visuals for each of the Alteration school's five armor spells.

 [**Visual Animated Enchants v0.2**](https://www.nexusmods.com/skyrimspecialedition/mods/7037?tab=files): A replacer for the visual and animation of the enchantments on weapons to make them more magical and immersive.